 - Benefit from dedicated laboratories and computer rooms where you can learn a variety of psychological research methods

-- Study in a supportive environment with your own personal tutor, plus one-to-one supervision for your final year project
+- Study in a supportive environment with your own personal tutor, plus one-to-one supervision for your extended project

-- Excellent links with relevant organisations in the local area where you can choose to undertake an optional volunteering module in your third year
+- Use our excellent links with relevant organisations in the local area to find a volunteering experience in your third year

-Over three years, you have the opportunity to examine all aspects of human experience and behaviour, employing different perspectives within psychology, such as biological, cognitive, social, developmental, and individual differences.
-The programme has a strong focus on research methods and, in the final year under expert supervision, you complete a final year project.
+The programme has a strong focus on research methods culminating, under expert supervision, in an extended independent research project on a child development topic.
 This allows you to engage with the latest research findings and psychological theories and gives you a chance to make a significant contribution to the vibrant research culture at Winchester.

 Graduates pursue careers in health and social care, education, marketing, public relations, management, human resources, and the public sector.
-Roles such as psychological wellbeing practitioner and assistant psychologist are open to graduates and are an excellent way to gain experience before taking the next step towards a career as a psychologist.
-Those wishing to pursue professional careers in psychology - such as clinical, educational, or occupational psychology - need to undertake further study and training to gain professional recognition as a Chartered Psychologist.
+Those wishing to pursue professional careers in psychology - such as clinical, educational, or occupational psychology - need to undertake further study and training to gain professional recognition.
 Graduates will be eligible to apply for Graduate Basis for Chartered Membership (GBC) status, which is an entry requirement for many accredited postgraduate training courses in psychology.
-This is the first step towards becoming a Chartered Psychologist.
-Professional careers in psychology can be pursued in the following fields; clinical, educational, occupational, sports and exercise, health, counselling, neuropsychology, forensic psychology and academic teaching and research.
+This is the first step towards becoming a chartered psychologist.

 Accredited by the British Psychological Society (BPS) for the purpose of eligibility to apply for the Graduate Basis for Chartered Membership, provided the minimum standard of qualification of second-class Honours is achieved and the empirical project is passed.